 on the Internet at https://www.bls.gov/ooh/management/lodging-managers.htm (visited March 02, 2017).

 Tuition & Fees

-The total price for the Brighton College Associate of Science in Business Management Degree program is $7,600.
+The total price for the The Paralegal Institute Associate Degree in Business Management program is $7,600.

 - Full Payment Plan: Pay in full for a total program price of $7,600.